** It is not recommended to read Manual on phones and smaller screen tablets, since you may not enjoy full user experience.

 CREATE_LINK('https://pubchem.ncbi.nlm.nih.gov/#query=' + CasNumber , 'PubChem Link')

-CREATE_RECORD_ASYNC - Function is used to create records asynchronously.
+CREATE_RECORD_ASYNC - This function is used to create records asynchronously.
 Asynchronous creation of records enables better performance.

 Creating solo record: